2001 Atlantic hurricane season: Hurricane Gabrielle

-A weak low- to mid-level trough remained nearly stationary offshore the Southeastern United States in early September.
-A cut-off low developed over Florida on September 9, while an associated surface low formed by late on September 11.
-The system became a tropical depression around 18:00 UTC about 145 mi west-southwest of Naples, Florida.
-The depression drifted west-southwest and slowly intensified, before doubling-back to the east-northeast and strengthening into Tropical Storm Gabrielle on September 13.
-Gabrielle curved northeastward and reached sustained winds of 70 mph before making landfall near Venice, Florida, on the following day.
-After weakening slightly, Gabrielle emerged into the Atlantic near Titusville on September 15, accelerated to the northeast, and strengthened, becoming a Category 1 hurricane two days later.
-Colder water temperatures then weakened Gabrielle to a tropical storm on September 18, followed by an extratropical transition on September 19 well south of Newfoundland.
-The extratropical low was absorbed by a larger extratropical low over the far north Atlantic on September 21.
+A nearly stationary weak low- to mid-level trough offshore the Southeastern United States spawned a cut-off low on September 9, which generated a surface low.
+Late on September 11, the surface low organized into a tropical depression about 145 mi west-southwest of Naples, Florida.
+The depression drifted west-southwest and slowly intensified, before turning east-northeastward and strengthening into Tropical Storm Gabrielle on September 13.
+Gabrielle curved northeastward and struck near Venice, Florida, on the following day with winds of 70 mph.
+After weakening slightly, Gabrielle emerged into the Atlantic near Titusville on September 15, accelerated northeastward, and strengthened, becoming a hurricane two days later.
+Gabrielle peaked with winds of 80 mph (130 km/h) and a minimum pressure of 975 mbar before colder seas weakened it to a tropical storm on September 18.
+The storm became extratropical on September 19 roughly 345 mi south of Newfoundland, but the remnants continued northeastward until being absorbed by a larger extratropical low over the far north Atlantic on September 21.

-Hurricane Gabrielle produced moderate winds along coastal areas of western Florida, reaching 58 mph at Venice.
+Gabrielle produced moderate winds along coastal areas of western Florida, reaching 58 mph at Venice.
 The tide flooded the northern shoreline of Charlotte Harbor and at the entrance to the Peace River, while further to the south a surge of greater than 3 ft inundated the barrier island at Fort Myers Beach and flooded some cars.
+Abnormally high tides inflicted at least minor damage to approximately 600 homes in Lee County alone.
+Heavy rains fell in parts of Florida, with water entering some homes near Palm Beach Gardens.
+The storm caused three deaths and $230 million in damage in the United States.
 Gabrielle brushed the eastern coast of Newfoundland; the rainfall set the all time six-hour precipitation record at St. John's, with a total of 3.54 in.
 Hundreds of homes and buildings were damaged by the passage of Gabrielle, totaling several million Canadian dollars in damage.